Guide to deliverability. Basics of email (SPAM) filters

 But more on that later.
 Let’s get acquainted with email filters.

 Originally, email filters were designed to keep the spam out of your inbox, or place it in the spam section, at least.
 Today, most inbox providers use filters to organize the content you are receiving.

 The filters discussed in this post are known as spam filters.

 A spam filter essentially is a combination of multiple rules that look for telltale signs to help determine if the email is legit.
-There are multiple indicators and nobody knows what exactly they are looking into (except for the creators themselves) when determining the spam score.
+There are multiple indicators and nobody, except for their creators knows what exactly they are looking into when determining the spam score.

-If details were leaked, it would pretty much render any spam filtering useless and we would all be swarmed with spam.
-To illustrate the point, just take a look at the graph that shows the global spam volume as a percentage of total e-mail volume:
+If details were leaked, it would pretty much render any spam filtering useless and we would all get swarmed with spam.
+To illustrate the point, here’s a graph that shows the global spam volume as a percentage of total e-mail volume: